Notable People

 One of the more revealing details on Reich's current site is personal rather than technical: his recent memoir ties his adult political life to being targeted by school bullies because of his height.
 That biographical emphasis is not trivial.
 It helps explain the emotional register of his work.

 Reich has always sounded most energized when describing systems that let concentrated power dress itself up as normal procedure.
 He is drawn to bullying in both literal and institutional form.
 Corporations that overpower workers, money that overwhelms democracy, and private power that bends public rules all fit the same moral vocabulary.
+His arguments also overlap with the democratic-socialist lane associated with Bernie Sanders, though Reich's main method has been explanation rather than elected insurgency.

 You do not have to agree with every policy conclusion to see the coherence of the project.
 Reich has spent decades trying to make domination visible in places where elite language tends to naturalize it.